-The block operates a specific zero tolerance approach to housekeeping as communal areas were sterile.
-The caretaker continuously monitors areas and should be commended for the standard of housekeeping both internally and externally.
+Their block operates a specific zero tolerance approach to housekeeping as communal areas were sterile.
+Isolated items of waste were identified within risers and these should be removed to reduce potential fire loading.
+It was confirmed that one of the roles of the caretaker was to continuously monitor areas and should be commended for the standard of housekeeping both internally and externally.